fastify/fastify-jwt/README.md

 ### request.jwtDecode([options,] callback)

-Decode a JWT without verifying
+Decode a JWT without verifying.

-As of 3.2.0, decorated when `options.jwtDecode` is truthy.
-Will become non-conditionally decorated in 4.0.0.
-This avoid breaking change that would effect fastify-auth0-verify.

 `options` must be an `Object` and can contain `verify` and `decode` options.